 Although this dwelling is called the Logan house, we know very little about the Logan family.
 Without a living former resident to tell its story, this structure, like many vernacular buildings of its location and era, is largely a mystery.
 Former neighbor Joshua Shubrick shared a glimpse of its past on a tour of Friendfield Village in 2015 when he recalled a group of people listening to the boxing rematch between Joe Louis and Max Schmeling on the porch of this dwelling on June 22, 1938, gathering around a battery-operated radio.

 Millions of people all over the world listened to the fight, which was broadcast in four languages.
-The Brown Bomber, who had lost to Schmeling the year before, beat the German fighter in two minutes and four seconds.
+The Brown Bomber, who lost his first fight with Schmeling in 1936, beat the German fighter in two minutes and four seconds.
 The fight was the pinnacle of Louis' career and one of the great sporting events of the twentieth century.